Conorjbr/rock-paper-scissors/README.md

 ## Responsiveness

-I checked the URL in the "Am I Responsive" tool at Am I responsive,
+I checked the URL in the "Am I Responsive" tool at https://ui.dev/amiresponsive,

 See results below.
 ![Alt text](testing/responsive-test.jpg)